True Cost of Buying a Home in All 58 California Counties 2026 County-by-County Analysis: Mortgage, Taxes, Insurance & PMI

 The Income You Need: County-by-County Qualification

-Using the standard lender guideline that housing costs should not exceed 28% of gross monthly income (the front-end DTI ratio), here's what you need to earn to buy a median-priced home in selected counties:
+Using the standard lender guideline that housing costs should not exceed 28% of gross monthly income (the front-end DTI ratio), here's what you need to earn to buy a median-priced home — every county we price, ranked:

 County Total Monthly Cost Income Needed (28% DTI)